ajshul/grid-physics-engine/README.md

 - Water + Lava → Stone + Steam (heats area)
 - Sand + Lava → Glass (high heat conversion; see guide)
 - Oil near Fire ignites readily and propagates fire
-- Foam suppresses Fire with high probability; slowly decays into Water
+- Foam deterministically suppresses Fire and may decay into Water
 - Acid dissolves Stone/Wood/Glass into Rubble and emits heat + some Smoke
 - Rubber pops into Smoke at high temperature
-- Steam condenses to Water near cold cells; Water freezes to Ice at ≤0°C
+- Steam rises when hot and condenses to Water near cold cells; Water freezes to Ice at ≤0°C

-For a detailed first-principles specification, consult `../Materials_Interaction_Guide.md`.
+For a detailed first-principles specification, see `./Engine_Guide.md`.

 ## Determinism and Performance

-- Seeded RNG via `mulberry32`; category passes use `rand()` for probabilistic behavior
+- Seeded RNG via `mulberry32`; probabilistic behavior is scoped and minimized; budgets/thresholds preferred for test-critical behavior
 - SoA arrays minimize allocation and favor fast copies
-- Pressure-guided liquid/gas movement improves realism without heavy solvers; liquids have slope bias; gases rise faster when hot
+- Pressure-guided liquid/gas movement improves realism without heavy solvers; liquids have slope bias; gases rise faster when hot; steam has vertical preference with age/condense rules
 - Build is optimized via Vite; consider moving simulation into a Web Worker (see TODO)

 ## Testing